 Why Should I Become a Subject Tutor?

-- Competitive Pay: Starting pay for undergrad tutors in 2020-21 will be $17.00/hour, and continuing tutors make an additional $1 per year (3 full quarters) of service.
+- Competitive Pay: Starting pay for undergrad tutors in 2022-2023 will be $18.00/hour, and continuing tutors make an additional $1 per year (3 full quarters) of service.

 - Build New Relationships: In addition to meeting students individually, you will also work closely with instructors in your subject and make short, paid visits to each class you will support.

-- Professional Development: All new Subject Tutors must attend mandatory training and enroll in VPTL 120: Peer Tutor Training for 1-unit during Autumn Quarter.
-Read the 2020-21 Job Agreement [PDF].
+- Professional Development: All new Subject Tutors are expected to attend paid, weekly training workshops and complete occasional pre-training work during Autumn Quarter of their first year.
+Read the 2022-2023 Job Agreement [PDF].

 - Support and Leadership Opportunities: Tutors meet several times a quarter with their subject team to discuss course content and best tutoring practices.
 Experienced tutors can become Lead Tutors, who organize their subject team and lead team meetings.